ALGO8AI/plantbrain-fastml/docs/source/installation.rst

    cd plantbrain-fastml
    pip install -e .

-This will install the package and allow you to make changes to the source code that will be immediately reflected in your environment.
+This will install the package and allow you to make changes to the source code that will be immediately reflected in your environment without needing to reinstall.